In this article

 The most successful ecommerce websites deliver the best customer experience and their owners are really passionate about this.
 Unlike brick-and-mortar business owners, ecommerce store owners cannot directly interact with their customers.
 They can't directly guide and assist you along the way as you're shopping.
 At least, not physically.

-That’s where ecommerce site owners differ from traditional business owners.
+That's where ecommerce site owners differ from traditional business owners.
 They have to focus on delivering the best customer service experience possible through their website and other online channels.
-In other words, the quality and passion has to shine through in every part of the shopping experience.
+In other words, the quality and passion have to shine through in every part of the shopping experience.
 This means having:

 - a beautiful and user-friendly website